-This methodology values BACB at \in 163 million, giving rise to an impairment charge of \in 57 million for the year ended 31 December 2008.
+This methodology values BACB at \le 163 million, giving rise to an impairment charge of \le 57 million for the year ended 31 December 2008.
 These values are sensitive to the cash flows projected for the period for which detailed forecasts are available, and to assumptions regarding the availability of funding and long-term sustainable pattern of cash flows thereafter.

 The results of this valuation are sensitive to changes in the growth and discount rates.
-Changing the discount rate to 16% and the growth rate into perpetuity from 2014 to 4% would value the investment in BACB at \in 144 million.
-If the discount rate was 14% and the growth rate 6% from 2014, the investment would be valued at \in 190 million.
+Changing the discount rate to 16% and the growth rate into perpetuity from 2014 to 4% would value the investment in BACB at \leq 144 million.
+If the discount rate was 14% and the growth rate 6% from 2014, the investment would be valued at \leq 190 million.

-2008 2007

-36 Investments in Group undertakings € m €m
+36 Investments in Group undertakings 2008 € m 2007 € m

 Allied Irish Banks, p.l.c.

 At 1 January 1,428 1,408

 Additions 44 20

 At 31 December 1,472 1,428

 Of which:

 Credit institutions 754 729

 Other 718 699

 Total - all unquoted 1,472 1,428

 The investments in Group undertakings are included in the accounts on an historical cost basis.
-Investments in Group undertakings include \notin 300m (2007: \notin 300m) of subordinated debt.
+Investments in Group undertakings include € 300m (2007: € 300m) of subordinated debt.

-Principal subsidiary undertakings incorporated in the Republic of Ireland in the Republic of Ireland Nature of business AIB Capital Markets plc Financial services AIB Corporate Finance Limited Corporate finance AIB Leasing Limited Leasing AIB Fund Management Limited Unit trust management AIB Investment Managers Limited Investment management AIB International Financial Services Limited International financial services Goodbody Holdings Limited Stockbroking and corporate finance AIB Mortgage Bank Issue of mortgage covered securities AIB Debt Management Limited Financing and securities investment
+Principal subsidiary undertakings incorporated

+in the Republic of Ireland Nature of business AIB Capital Markets plc Financial services AIB Corporate Finance Limited Corporate finance AIB Leasing Limited Leasing AIB Fund Management Limited Unit trust management AIB Investment Managers Limited Investment management AIB International Financial Services Limited International financial services Goodbody Holdings Limited Stockbroking and corporate finance AIB Mortgage Bank★ Issue of mortgage covered securities AIB Debt Management Limited Financing and securities investment

-Group interest is held directly by Allied Irish Banks, p.l.c.
+^{}Group interest is held directly by Allied Irish Banks, p.l.c.